 Excavations are expected to be in the order of 1± to 3.5± m deep for foundations and site servicing.
-The excavations will penetrate topsoil, very loose to loose fill, and native loose to compact fine granular deposits.
+The excavations will penetrate topsoil, potentially peat/organics, native loose to compact fine granular deposits, and native stiff to hard clayey silt till and/or compact to very dense sand and silt till.
 Provided the groundwater is controlled/lowered below the excavation depths, these materials are considered to be Type 3 Soils in accordance with the latest Occupational Health and Safety Act.

-Above the groundwater table, uncontrollable groundwater is not expected within the anticipated depths of excavation, and excavations in the Type 3 Soils are expected to remain stable during the construction period provided that side slopes are cut to 1H: 1V from the bottom of the excavation.
-Where seepage or perched groundwater is encountered, side slopes should be cut to more stable angles of 3H: 1V.
+Above the groundwater table, uncontrollable groundwater is not expected within the anticipated depths of excavation, and excavations in the Type 3 Soils are expected to remain stable during the construction period provided that side slopes are cut to 1H : 1V from the bottom of the excavation.
+Where seepage or perched groundwater is encountered, side slopes should be cut to more stable angles of 3H : 1V.
 The side slopes should be suitably protected from erosion processes.
 Surface run-off which inadvertently enters the excavation can be controlled by using conventional filtered sump pumping techniques, as and where required.

-Even though a site grading plan has not yet been provided, it is expected that groundwater control will be required for at least some of the footing excavations, particularly in the southern portion of the site, since excavations might be carried out below the groundwater table within the higher conductive fine granular soils (hydraulic conductivity in the range of 1×10^{-4} m/s), and the fine granular soils will become "quick" and lose their integrity to support loads.
+Even though a site grading plan has not yet been provided, it is expected that groundwater control will be required for at least some of the footing excavations since excavations will be carried out below the groundwater table within the higher conductive fine granular soils (hydraulic conductivity ranging from 3×10^{-5} to 9×10^{-5} m/s), and the fine granular soils will become "quick" and lose their integrity to support loads.
 The groundwater level must be lowered and controlled to at least 600 mm below the excavation level to facilitate excavation and construction of footings and floor slabs.

+Depending on whether the excavation is conducted in an area where the water table is located below the fine granular deposits within the clayey silt till or sand and silt till, it may be possible to control by pumping from filtered sump pits (possibly together with drainage ditches and intercept ditches).
 It is recommended that CVD be retained to review the design grades and evaluate the need for dewatering.
 Depending on the depth of sewer and footing excavation below the groundwater table, well-point dewatering could be required to pre-drain the fine granular soil prior to excavation.